openhealthcare/opal-iframe-api/README.md

 This is iframeapi - an [OPAL](https://github.com/openhealthcare/opal) plugin.

+## !
+Important Notice !

+This plugin is no longer actively maintiained - as it depends on a version of django that is no longer supported by OPAL

 This plugin allows you to embed records from an OPAL application in an external application.

 For example, you could embed the most recent piece of Clinical Advice given about a patient, or